oceanobservatories-community/2025-Summer-School-Acoustics/docs/day01_ooi_jhub_setup.md

 - Ease of management
 - Testing and development

-To know more about `conda` and why we recommend it, visit Anaconda's [documentation](https://www.anaconda.com/docs/tools/working-with-conda/environments#why-should-i-create-a-new-environment%3F) which dives into the following benefits:
+To know more about `conda` and why we recommend it, visit Anaconda's [documentation](https://www.anaconda.com/docs/tools/working-with-conda/environments#why-should-i-create-a-new-environment%3F).
-- Isolation of dependencies
-- Reproducibility
-- Ease of management
-- Testing and development

 The OOI JupyterHub requires some initial setup to make `conda` works.
 This setup **only need to be completed once**.